 The SIUC Campus Tree Walk and Forestry Club Demonstration was an event first introduced to our campus on October 26, 2016.
-In 2022, the Tree Campus Higher Education Advisory ant A Tree

-Committee was unable to invite one hundred and twenty-six fourth grade students from Carruthers School in Murphysboro, Illinois to attend the fifth annual Tree Walk and Forestry Club Demonstration due to COVID-19.
-When the event takes place, classes of students are taken on separate tree walks where they were introduced to our campus QR coding and learned the identifying factors of approximately 30 trees.
-Afterwards, the Forestry Club prepared a demonstration for their entertainment featuring crosscut, underhand chopping, ax throw, and
+In 2023, the Tree Campus Higher Education Advisory Committee invited one hundred and seventy fourth grade students from Carruthers School in Murphysboro, Illinois to attend the sixth annual Tree Walk and Forestry Club Demonstration on October 24th.
+Classes of students are taken on separate tree walks where they were introduced to our campus QR coding and learned the identifying factors of approximately 30 trees.
+Afterwards, the Forestry Club prepared a demonstration for their entertainment featuring crosscut, underhand chopping, ax throw, and other lumberjack sports.